Weatherfield: Valandro's

 resulting in Paul fleeing the country.

 The Royal Panda

 The Royal Panda is a Chinese restaurant.
 It was introduced as the workplace of Xin Chiang (Elizabeth Tan) when Tina McIntyre (Michelle Keegan) and Graeme Proctor (Craig Gazey) go to visit her.

 Speed Daal

 Speed Daal is a Pakistani restaurant located on Victoria Street.
-It is owned by Alya Nazir (Sair Khan), Yasmeen Nazir (Shelley King) and Elaine Jones (Paula Wilcox) and first appeared in April 2018.
-Current on-screen employees are Yasmeen, Alya and Sophie Webster (Brooke Vincent).
+It is owned by Alya Nazir (Sair Khan), Leanne Battersby (Jane Danson) and Elaine Jones (Paula Wilcox) and first appeared in April 2018.
+Current on-screen employees are Leanne and Alya.
+Yasmeen Nazir (Shelley King) sold her stake in the business shortly prior to her departure in 2025.

 Health

 Weatherfield General Hospital

 The main NHS medical facilities are located at Weatherfield General Hospital.
 The wards at the hospital are named after singers including George Formby and Gracie Fields.
 Martin Platt (Sean Wilson), Rebecca Hopkins (Jill Halfpenny), Karl Foster (Chris Finch), Todd Grimshaw (Bruno Langley) and Marcus Dent (Charlie Condou) have all worked at the hospital, while Emily Bishop (Eileen Derbyshire) also did voluntary work for the hospital.
 Jake Windass was born here in May 2013, while Hayley Cropper (Julie Hesmondhalgh) was diagnosed with pancreatic cancer in July 2013.
 In May 2014, Lloyd Mullaney (Craig Charles) was rushed to Weatherfield General Hospital after suffering a heart attack, and Sarah Platt's (Tina O'Brien) baby son Billy was born and died here.
 A pregnant Kylie Platt (Paula Lane) also took a trip to Weatherfield General Hospital in January 2013 after falling off a table while drunk in The Rovers Return, and David Platt (Jack P. Shepherd) and Nick Tilsley (Ben Price) were both rushed here after a horrific lorry accident in August 2013.